jojijacobk/HTML5-Knowledge/README.md

 </details>

-Some of the new HTML5 semantic elements are:
+Some of the HTML5 semantic elements are:
 - `<figure>`
   - `<figcaption>`
 - `<aside>`